|

 Of course if this will be an income property, the income is the actual rent you charge.
 Factor in the expected vacancy rate.
 Don't anticipate that market rents will keep up with inflation, making this investment inflation-proof.
 Research into Canadian markets shows that rents have not kept up with inflation in the long run.
 And more importantly, have lagged (along with property prices) in times of high inflation.

-But commercial rents most often require the tennant to pay all the actual costs even as they increase with inflation.
+In contrast, commercial rents most often require the tenant to pay all the actual costs even as they increase with inflation.
 There may also be another clause stipulating a rent increase to equal inflation.
-In these circumstances the owner's income would be highly hedged against inflation.
+In these circumstances the owner’s income would be highly hedged against inflation.

 5) TAX BENEFITS FOR CANADIANS